 With a low intro interest rate, the Barclaycard Ring won't hurt as much when you can't pay the balance in full.
 And if you have a balance going on another card with a higher APR, you'd be smart to transfer it to this one — and there’s no balance transfer fee (a rarity with credit cards).

 - Anyone averse to fees: No one likes credit card fees, but in general most of us just accept that it’s a part of the deal.
 For the Barclaycard Ring, you can feel satisfied when you sign up, knowing there is no annual fee, no balance transfer fee, and no foreign transaction fee.

 Need a Low Interest Rate?
 Why This Card Is a Good Choice

 - There is no balance transfer fee: When you've decided to consolidate your debt onto a card with a low APR, you can often get caught in a loop of moving your balances around to whatever card has a low interest rate offer at the time.
 Problem is you pay a balance transfer fee every time.
-With this card, you won’t have to pay a balance transfer fee and could potentially save more money in the long run with a low interest rate, depending on how large your balance is.
+With this card, you won’t have to pay a balance transfer fee.
+And if you make the transfer within the first 45 days of account opening, you could save more money by taking advantage of the low introductory interest rate.

 - You’ll have support in paying off your balance: This card is meant for cardholders to motivate and learn off each other, with its social media component.
 If you need help making a dent in your debt, you could turn to the card community and get some advice and the motivation you need.